idvorkin/idvorkin.github.io/_d/amazon.md

 [Manager Skills](/the-manager-book):

 _Managing is hard.
-Lessons are hard earned and should be cherished.
+Lessons are hard-earned and should be cherished.
 This post is designed to make explicit, and improve behaviors and practices.
 It reminds us how to behave, and encourages continuous improvement._

 As a new manager at Amazon, my top priorities: